-Last updated on April 3rd, 2017 at 06:18 am
+Last updated on May 4th, 2020 at 09:40 am

-The maximum elevation for the whole country is only 2.4 metres above sea level, and the average elevation is only 1.5 metres above sea level.
-More than 80% of the country’s land is made up of coral islands raising less than one metre above sea level.
+The maximum elevation for the whole country is only 2.4 meters above sea level, and the average height is only 1.5 meters above sea level.
+More than 80% of the country’s land is made up of coral islands raising less than one meter above sea level.
 The Maldives is located atop an ocean ridge that runs 960 km along the Indian Ocean floor.
 It is only near the southern end of the island chain that two passages permit safe ship navigation.

 There have been many other cultural influences on the Maldives.
 What we know so far, the first known settlers were of Dravidian descent.
 And they were arriving in the period 300 BCE.
 By the way, the exact period unknow.
 So, These people were likely fishermen from the southwest coasts of the Indian subcontinent and Sri Lanka.
 Despite it being so long ago, and there being so much that has occurred since then, modern Maldivian culture still retains traces from the ancient Dravidian population.
-The language in particular, especially place names, kinship names, and poetry, retains many elements from the days of the Dravidians.
+The language, in particular, especially place-names, kinship names, and poetry, includes many elements from the days of the Dravidians.

 From the mid-sixth century, the island chain was dominated by colonial powers, including Portugal, the Netherlands, and the United Kingdom.
 However, during colonization time, the primary religion practiced in the country fluctuated as the islands also came under the rule of others.
 Initially, the islanders practiced an ancient form of Hinduism.
-During the time of Emperor Ashoka’s expansion, the primary religion became Buddhism, which remained until the mid 12th century when Islam, the present religion of choice, was brought to the island.
-In 1965, Maldives gained independence from the United Kingdom and in 1968, the country became a republic.
+During the time of Emperor Ashoka’s expansion, the primary religion became Buddhism, which remained until the mid 12th century when Islam, the present religion of choice, was brought to the Island.
+In 1965, Maldives gained independence from the United Kingdom, and in 1968, the country became a republic.